ready4euclid/pipeline/README.md

-# pipeline

-pipeline for the cosmological analyses of galaxy cluster catalogs
+# pipeline for cosmological analyses of galaxy cluster catalogs

 The implemented C++/Python software (will) perform the following analyses :
 - construction of the cluster catalog(s)